JuliaLang/julia/doc/src/manual/functions.md

 f (generic function with 1 method)
 ```

+This function accepts two arguments `x` and `y` and returns the value
+of the last expression evaluated, which is `x + y`.

 There is a second, more terse syntax for defining a function in Julia.
 The traditional function
 declaration syntax demonstrated above is equivalent to the following compact "assignment form":